All posts by admin

 According to HubSpot, the average business can get 55 percent more visitors with a blog.

-I recommend to our clients, to make a list of 6 topics so that each month, for the next 6 months, you know what you are going to write about.
-This makes it much easier to plan ahead.
+I recommend that our clients make a list of 6 topics so that each month, for the next 6 months, you know what you are going to write about.
+This makes it much easier to plan.
 Now, I will take my own advice!

 Goodbye 2020